Why invest in Malaysia?

 - Free from natural disaster zones

-- Low and medium cost properties determined by the State Authority
+- Low and medium cost residential units as defined by state authority

 Malaysia My Second Home (MM2H)